sirbrillig/phpcs-variable-analysis/README.md

 Plugin for PHP_CodeSniffer static analysis tool that adds analysis of problematic variable use.

- * Performs static analysis of variable use.
- * Warns on use of undefined variables.
- * Warns if variables are set or declared but never used within that scope.
+ * Warns if variables are used without being defined.
- * Warns if variables are redeclared within same scope.
+ * Warns if variables are set or declared but never used.
  * Warns if $this, self::$static_member, static::$static_member is used outside class scope.

 ## Installation

 ### Requirements

-VariableAnalysis requires PHP 5.4 or higher and [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) version **3.0.2** or higher.
+VariableAnalysis requires PHP 5.6 or higher and [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) version **3.0.2** or higher.

 ### With PHPCS Composer Installer